Blue-Shift-Coding/JavaScript-Templates/README.md

 # JavaScript-Templates
-A collection of backup templates in case of problems with the online editor
+Here you can find a collection of backup templates in case of problems with the online editor.